"Oh, life is a glorious

 How do we manage to reason and think?

-In short, we all need better ideas about the ways in which we think.
-But whenever we start to think about that, we encounter yet more mysteries.
+In short, we’ll need to get better ideas about the processes that we call thinking.
+But whenever we start to think about this, we encounter yet more mysteries.

 What is the nature of Consciousness?